 If you are considering changing specialty it is important to seek support, by talking to people who can help you in your decision making process and assist you in switching specialties.
 Think about the support networks you already have around you;

 - Another trainee or a consultant in the specialty you are interested in.
 You can also seek support from external people and organisations such as the BMA and relevant royal college.

-- A careers adviser (find out further information on the EMHWD 1:1 Careers Support Service).
+- A careers adviser (find out further information on the 1:1 Careers Support Service).

 - We offer a tailored workshop for doctors considering changing specialty/career, (find out about our next Informing Your Career Choices workshop).

 - There are a variety of professional services you may choose to access, such as Career Guidance or Coaching.
-There is no one regulatory body for Careers Advisers/Coaches.
-However, you would expect someone providing such services to have qualifications and experience, and possibly to belong to a professional organisation i.e. ICG, AGCAS or the Association for Coaching.
+One of the main professional bodies associated with careers practice is the Career Development Institute (CDI ).
+You would expect someone providing such services to have qualifications and experience, and possibly to belong to a professional organisation i.e. CDI, AGCAS or the Association for Coaching.

 Back to Top

 The change curve provides a model for change which can aid understanding around the thoughts/feelings which are present when we are in some uncertainty around our career.
 You may find it helpful to discuss this with someone, a friend, supportive colleague, supervisor, etc. You can also arrange a 1:1 meeting with a member of the HEEM Careers Team.